User authentication and authorization

 servers: The user requires STATE READ permissions.

-server_segments: The user requires STATE READ permissions and segments will be filtered based on DATASOURCE READ permissions.
+server_segments: The user requires STATE READ permissions.
+Druid filters segments according to DATASOURCE READ permissions.

 To prevent excessive load on the Coordinator, the Authenticator and Authorizer user/role Druid metadata store state is cached on each Druid process.